envoyproxy/data-plane-api/docs/root/operations/cli.rst

 .. option:: --stats-tag <string>

-  *(optional)* Defines :ref:`stats <arch_overview_statistics>` tags which will be added all metrics as tags.
+  *(optional)* Defines :ref:`stats <arch_overview_statistics>` tags which will be added to all metrics as tags.
 To add multiple tags, specify this option multiple times.
-The tag string must have semicolon separeted format like `name:value`.
+The tag string must have a semicolon separated format like `name:value`.
 The tags will be only available with :ref:`stats sinks
   <envoy_api_msg_StatsSink>` which support tagged metrics: e.g.
   :ref:`envoy.dog_statsd <envoy_api_msg_DogStatsdSink>`.